Museum of Fine Arts, Houston: European Paintings

 The MFAH collection nearly doubled from 1970 to 1989, fueled by continued donations of art along with the advent of both accession endowment funding and corporate giving.
 In 1974, John and Audrey Jones Beck placed on long-term loan fifty Impressionist and Post-Impressionist masterpieces, augmenting the museum's already strong Impressionist collection.
 This collection would never leave the MFAH, formally entering its holdings in 1998 as a gift of Life Trustee Audrey Jones Beck.
 The collection is permanently displayed in the building that bears her name.

-On the heels of the Cullen Foundation's funding of the MFAH's first accessions endowment in 1970, the Brown Foundation, Inc., launched a challenge grant in 1976 that would stay in effect for twenty years raising funds for both accessions and operational costs in landmark amounts and providing incentive for additional community support.
+On the heels of the Cullen Foundation's funding of the MFAH's first accessions endowment in 1970, the Brown Foundation, Inc., launched a challenge grant in 1976 that would stay in effect for twenty years.
+It raised funds for both accessions and operational costs in landmark amounts, and providing incentive for additional community support.
 Also in 1976, the photography collection was established with Target Stores’ first corporate grant to the museum.
-Today the museum is the sixth-largest in the country.
+In 2011 the MFAH had the sixth-largest endowment among art museums in the country.